SecretPage/secretpage.github.io/README.md

 ### Questions?
 _______________
-Go to this [google form](https://forms.gle/bcRLEAUMo77u4beP9) and type out you questions and I will try and tell you the answer.
+Go to this [Google Form](https://forms.gle/bcRLEAUMo77u4beP9) and type out you questions and I will try and tell you the answer.

 ### Have a site you want on here so no one else has it but me and you?
 ______________________________________________________________________